mit-pdos/sigmaos/cpython3.11/Doc/library/email.utils.rst

       Fri, 09 Nov 2001 01:08:47 -0000

-   Optional *timeval* if given is a floating-point time value as accepted by :func:`time.gmtime` and :func:`time.localtime`, otherwise the current time is used.
+   Optional *timeval* if given is a floating point time value as accepted by :func:`time.gmtime` and :func:`time.localtime`, otherwise the current time is used.